JetBrains/guide/site/ai/links/jetbrains-ai-jodie-burchell/index.md

 - **GPT-1 to GPT-3.5**: Gradual improvements in size and capabilities.
 - **GPT-3**: Marked a major breakthrough with 117 times more parameters than GPT-2.
-- **Chat GPT and GPT-4**: Incorporate fine-tuning and reinforcement learning for better accuracy and reduced biases.
+- **ChatGPT and GPT-4**: Incorporate fine-tuning and reinforcement learning for better accuracy and reduced biases.

 ## Factors Enabling Advancements in AI